 Google searches for “printify” are up 2,700% over the past 5 years.

 The top 17 Shopify product categories make up 40% of all products sold on the platform (TowardsDataScience)

 T-shirts are the top product category, representing 11.9% of all Shopify products.
 Close behind are tops (10.8%) and accessories (10.1%).
 Books are the only product type in the top 17 that aren’t wearable.

 Paintings are the most expensive popular product type on Shopify (TowardsDataScience)

 The median price for paintings on Shopify stores is $219, more than double the price of the next most popular product type.
 Rounding out the top 5 are jackets ($91), watches ($87), shoes ($61) and handbags ($60).

 Shopify wouldn’t have much of a business without customers.
 Online shoppers are the driving force behind the eCommerce industry, and their preferences shape how Shopify and its merchants design and run their stores.

-65% of online shoppers consider free shipping thresholds while filling their shopping cart (channel)
+As many as 65% of online shoppers think about free shipping thresholds while shopping (channel)